BLOG

 Why many suppliers use a tender platform

-Because these government sites sit across different portals and don’t always allow for flexible search, many suppliers turn to tender platforms like Stotles to simplify the process.
+Because these government sites sit across different portals and don’t always allow for flexible tender searches, many suppliers turn to tender platforms like Stotles to simplify the process.

 Platforms like this combine contract data from multiple government sources into a single view.
 You can search by CPV code, apply keyword filters, and set up alerts to track new tenders as they’re published.
 This helps suppliers stay on top of relevant opportunities without having to manually monitor multiple portals each day.